isotopp/isotopp.github.io/_posts/2020-01-17-rolling-back-a-rollout.md

 Eventually, your code is rolled out.
 And a key invention - one that is not yet done by enough people - is *separation of Rollout and Activation* by the means of an experiment framework.
 More on that below.

 When application code runs, it is appending messages, measurements and context to a hash of hashes.
-This collection will the end of the request eventually be pushed into an event processor.
+This collection will be pushed into an event processor at the end of a request.
 Ours is called "Booking Events".
 If you happen to work elsewhere, an Observabilty tool such as [Honeycomb.io](https://honeycomb.io) is the closest to Booking Events I have been able to find outside of Booking.

 Using this, you alert and push alerts out through a multitude of channels, including Pagerduty, and whatever you use instead of Slack.
 Humans are being alerted to a situation, and can act on it.